shail/RainyText/README.md

 Weather app that lets you know when you need to grab your umbrella!
+First Rails app that I built alone.
+I have needed more help as I've thought about some deeper problems, like dealing with many delayed jobs, and general ideas on scale.
+My app isn't meant to go viral and acquire so many users, I just chose it to frame these questions I had!

-This is my first app, so it's been a great learning experience!
+I've taken out all the e-mail sensitive info, along with all my private API keys.